wncc/WnCC/_pages/soc-faq.md

 <h3 style="font-weight: 900;">Should I send proposals directly to the mentoring organizations?</h3>
-<p>No only the proposals submitted through our portal, i.e. by submitting the <a target = "_balnk" href="https://docs.google.com/forms/d/e/1FAIpQLSc5ZqQvIgxVK-Tf-uWEKcyCg2BrDM0Iu4QVj5RzoP6Y5TZtNA/viewform" >Padawan form</a> will be considered valid.
+<p>No only the proposals submitted through our portal, i.e. by submitting the <a target = "_balnk" href="https://docs.google.com/forms/d/e/1FAIpQLScF3u5o_D-6G4E8-jl5ftqDN27tLpnAmR5ThE81OKrMHuFzuQ/viewform" >Padawan form</a> will be considered valid.
 </p>

 <h3 style="font-weight: 900;">What if I have more questions?</h3>
-<p>Feel free to ping <a href = "https://www.facebook.com/nihal111">Nihal Singh</a> or <a href = "https://www.facebook.com/sajalnarang">Sajal Narang</a>.
+<p>Feel free to ping <a href = "https://www.facebook.com/mastermind.sarthak">Sarthak Khandelwal</a> or <a href = "https://www.facebook.com/ydidwania">Yashwardhan Didwania</a> or <a href = "https://www.facebook.com/profile.php?id=100000338522650">Abeen Bhattacharya</a> or any other WnCC Member.
 You can also directly message <a href="https://www.facebook.com/wncc.iitb/">WnCC</a>.
 </p>

 </section>